mrcnski/signor.dev/_posts/2018-07-22-useful-emacs-shortcuts.md

 The mnemonic I use to remember these is that `s-i` is **i**nexact while `s-o` p**o**ps the stack.

-There are also packages that integrate helm with [rg](https://github.com/BurntSushi/ripgrep), such as [helm-rg](https://github.com/cosmicexplorer/helm-rg), but I haven't used them myself.
+There are also packages that integrate helm with [rg](https://github.com/BurntSushi/ripgrep), such as [helm-rg](https://github.com/cosmicexplorer/helm-rg), but I haven't used them myself. **Update:** I've tried to replace `ag` with `rg` but wasn't able to get the same "exact" and "inexact" behavior I specified above.
 {: .note }

 ### dumb-jump

 For immediately jumping to a function definition in an intelligent way, there's [dumb-jump](https://github.com/jacktasia/dumb-jump).
-It works well for most languages and it runs ag (or rg) behind the scenes, so you need one of those installed.
+It works well for most languages and it runs `ag` (or `rg`) behind the scenes, so you need one of those installed.

 {% highlight elisp linedivs %}
 ;; Jump to definitions using ag